 Decisions will be sent out by email at 1pm on 10 January.

 Sarah is the contact for individual application enquiries, interviews and Open Days.

-- Katherine Fender, Access and Outreach Officer
+- Access and Outreach Office

-Katherine is the contact for school and college events, and group visits to Oxford.
+Contact us for school and college events, and group visits to Oxford.

 You can find more information on these pages of the University website: